 We make it easy for the average investor to leverage the benefits of a high quality ROIC model.
 As our research continues to proliferate, it gets harder for investors and executives to overlook its merits.
 Figure 2 shows the companies with the highest and lowest incremental ROIC out of 3000+ companies under coverage.

-Figure 2: Companies With Best/Worst Incremental ROIC Over the Last 12 Months
+Figure 2: Companies With Best/Worst Incremental ROIC as of July 1, 2016

 Sources: New Constructs, LLC and company filings.

 Elite Pharmaceuticals’ 82412% incremental ROIC is the highest of all companies under coverage.
 This incremental ROIC means that the return earned on the new invested capital is over 82000%.
 See Elite Pharmaceuticals’ incremental ROIC each year dating back to 2000 here.